cyverse/irods-adm/README.md

 The program `ips-proxy` can be used to generate a report similar to ips, but when the IES behind a proxy.

+The program `list-rods-logs` can be used to list the iRODS log files on a given server.

 The program `resource-report` generates a report on the size of the root resources.